NightMelody/LRC-Maker/README.md

 ## Status
 Currently, this is the first alpha of the application.
-May some features can change.
+May some features can change in the future.

 I do NOT recommend to use it for seriously things.